alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 * Traces
 * Metrics

-They can be defined as follow:
+They can be defined as follows:

 ![monitoring](/assets/images/2024/01/image-2023-8-1_9-44-11.webp)